 Unexplained Wealth Orders

-We have extensive experience advising clients affected by proceedings under the Proceeds of Crime Act 2002, and unparalleled expertise in representing clients facing internationally focused investigation.
-Peters & Peters can help devise an appropriate strategy for those affected by unexplained wealth orders.
+We have a lot of experience advising clients facing action under the Proceeds of Crime Act 2002, and unparalleled expertise representing clients facing international investigation.